Glossary Of Common Domain And DNS Terms

 TTL

 The TTL – Time To Live – is an SOA record that defines the time a server should hold onto the DNS information for a particular record before checking to see if there’s been an update.
 This information is measured in seconds and is usually lowered before a change in DNS.
-However, lowering this value can cause a significant increase in bandwidth costs so the TTL for a static page should be kept higher. easyDNS nameservers have a minimum TTL allowance of 5 minutes.
+However, lowering this value can cause a significant increase in DNS queries (and potentially overage fees) so the TTL for a static page should be kept higher. easyDNS nameservers have a minimum TTL allowance of 5 minutes.
 This means that other DNS servers are instructed not to query our nameserver more frequently than every 5 minutes for new DNS updates.
+You can set the TTL for the whole zone or individual records.

 TLD (Top Level Domain)